 - The College’s admissions department will email you an electronic version of the reference form.
 Please print this and ask your referee to complete it before bringing it along to your interview along with a copy of your relevant proof of entry qualifications.

-During the interview, you will hear about the course and then carry out a short English and arithmetic test.
-You will then have a short one-to one interview in private with a lecturer, where you’ll get the chance to ask questions about the course.
+During the interview, you will hear about the course and will then have a short one-to one interview in private with a lecturer, where you’ll get the chance to ask questions about the course.